 Dear parents and carers,

-Once again, thank you for your continued support during this difficult time.
+Can I thank you all for your continued patience and support during this incredibly challenging time.

 Mr Steve Carr